 B Tier

 We have reached the second-tier of CPUs.
-Don’t be mistaken; the processors in this category are still more than capable of handling contemporary games and outputting competitive FPS.
+Don’t be mistaken; the processors in this category are still more than capable of handling modern games and outputting competitive FPS.
 Second-tier processors might provide the best price-per-performance of all these options.

-These days, you could probably acquire the 3600 or even the 3600X for as little as $180.
+These days, you could probably obtain the 3600 or even the 3600X for as little as $180.

 Some of Intel’s 9th-generation CPUs also fit here flawlessly.
 The 9900K and even the 8-thread 9700K are still adequate enough.
 Of course, this is at a much lower price than MSRP.